-Hackettstown, N.J. – Centenary College has announced the recipient of the Hackettstown High School student scholarship for the fall semester of 2016 — Christy Ackerman.
+Hackettstown, N.J. – Centenary University has announced the recipient of the Hackettstown High School student scholarship for the fall semester of 2016 — Christy Ackerman.
 The scholarship is one of the ongoing partnerships between the institutions, which was established in 2007.

-“This scholarship is an excellent opportunity to acknowledge one Hackettstown High School student each year who has excelled academically and has demonstrated the qualities that this institution values,” says Dr. Barbara-Jayne Lewthwaite, President of Centenary College.
+“This scholarship is an excellent opportunity to acknowledge one Hackettstown High School student each year who has excelled academically and has demonstrated the qualities that this institution values,” says Dr. Barbara-Jayne Lewthwaite, President of Centenary University.
 “Christy has quite the impressive background, as she is committed to giving back to the community while still maintaining strong academic credentials.
 I am pleased that we could offer her this coveted award.”

 This scholarship covers tuition for one Hackettstown High School student during his or her four-year stay.

-Ackerman is no stranger to Centenary College.
+Ackerman is no stranger to Centenary University.
 Her brother, RJ Ackerman, is a Centenary student.
 She spent four years from the age of ten to 14 participating in Centenary Stage Company’s Young Performer’s Workshop.
 She has acted in performances such as Bye, Bye Birdie, Jesus Christ Superstar and A Christmas Carol.
 While she is a student here, she has every intention to continue to perform and wants to start an A Capella chorus on campus.